 10 Questions Everyone Should Ask Themselves About Money

 You can rewire your brain and the way you think about money by learning to ask questions that nudge you toward positive action steps.
-Start with these questions:

-1. What actions did I take this week to increase what I save?
+- What actions did I take this week to increase what I save?
 Maybe you skipped that expensive coffee and added $5 to your emergency fund jar at home.
 Maybe you decided to look for that new coat at Goodwill.
 Or maybe you increased what you contribute to your company retirement plan by 1 percent.
 If you took an action a week that increased your savings, you’d be amazed at where you’d be in a year.

-4. How can I invest in a way that gives me the highest probability of achieving good returns over time?
+- How can I invest in a way that gives me the highest probability of achieving good returns over time?
 Investing for growth is not about finding the best stock.
 It’s about building a diversified portfolio that should weather the ups and downs and deliver decent returns without putting your life savings at risk.
 Learn how to follow an asset allocation plan, and you'll be headed in the right direction.

 - What is the best way for me to track my progress toward my financial goals?
 Figure a way to track how much you save each year and what your net worth is.
-Tracking financial accounts, savings goals and progress toward paying off debt keeps you focused on the positive direction you are headed – and helps you quickly become aware of times where things are stagnating.
-If you really want to beef up your financial success you’ll find a way to track key metrics.
+Tracking financial accounts, savings goals, and progress toward paying off debt keeps you focused on the positive direction you are headed – and helps you quickly become aware of times where things are stagnating.
+If you want to beef up your financial success, you’ll find a way to track key metrics.